Wet dog food vs Dry dog food

 Wet food is definitely an asset to your dog's diet but be wary of excess weight gain if feeding solely tinned food.
 Using a light alternative like Hill's Perfect Weight wet food can help with calorie reduction.

-Advance's super premium, Australian made wet food is complete and balanced for adult dogs of all breeds.
-This tasty salmon variety is particularly tasty, making it easy to tempt fussy eaters.
+Ivory Coat's super premium, Australian made wet food is complete and balanced for dogs of all breeds.
+This tasty lamb and sardine variety is particularly tasty, making it easy to tempt fussy eaters.

 If you've got a growing puppy, Advance wet food is expertly balanced to support their growing nutritional needs.
 The large tins are also great value, and your pup will love the extra tasty recipe.